turingschool/front-end-curriculum/projects/What's cookin - Part two.md

 <section class="note">

 ## Strategies for Success
 * Since this project is not separated into iterations or user stories, make sure that you spend a good amount of time breaking apart tasks and using that project board wisely.
-Make sure to send over your project board to your PM as well.
 * Every group member must fully understand and be able to speak to all of the code changes that have been made.
 * Implement feedback received in part one into part two.
 </section>